 - Top with frothed milk by pouring it gently over the coffee.
 Serve and enjoy!

-Homemade Maple Latte: Conclusion
+Homemade Maple Latte: Final Thoughts

 Even the most traditional coffee drinkers like to switch things up every once in a while.
 The maple latte is a unique drink that takes a classic espresso drink and gives it a sweet twist that’s great for chilly fall mornings.
 Our recipe is only a guide, so feel free to experiment freely with different spices or other types of milk.
 We hope you enjoyed this recipe and are willing to give it a try!
 If you love sweet coffee brimming with flavor, we know you’ll love it.